 5. Filters help control draw.
 Some pipe smokers find that they smoke too quickly and with too much force.
 The natural resistance a filter adds to the draw helps slow down the smoke, keeping it cooler and more flavorful.

-Why to Smoke Without a Filter
+Why Smoke Without a Filter

 The popularity of filterless tobacco pipes in the USA happens because smoking without a filter has many experiential advantages.
 The super absorptive qualities of pipe filters can take away what pipe smokers really want from the tobacco: taste.

 Especially for smokers who do not inhale, some feel that the filter detracts from the taste.
 Using a filter can make cleaning your pipe more difficult.
 You cannot run a pipe cleaner through your pipe while smoking, which means you must wait until the end of your smoke--after the pipe is cool--to take it apart, remove the filter and clean it properly.
 In addition, leaving the filter in for too long can cause major gunk build up in your pipe.
 A used pipe filter should not sit in a pipe for more than 24 hours.
 The moisture and tar absorbed will not dry up.
-Neglecting to remove the filter will mean that you are giving your briar a chance to be affected by a wet sponge.
-Not something any collector wants to think about doing to one of their “babies”.
+Neglecting to remove the filter will mean that you are giving your briar a chance to be affected by what essentially is a wet sponge.
+Not something any collector wants to think about doing to one of their “babies.”

 Should You use a Filter?

 Here is our best, attorney-like answer: It depends.

 No one can answer this question but you.
 Pipe smoking is such a personal hobby, and your decision to use a filter should not be affected by others.
 It should be your decision.